tegg89/magnet/README.md

   <img src="https://github.com/tegg89/magnn/blob/master/asset/processing_results/paper/graph-vis.png?raw=true" width=80% title="results-param">
 </p>

 * The visualizations of constructed graphs are shown in this result.
-The left graph shows the team mode, whereas the right graph shows the free-for-all mode.
+The left graph shows the shared graph, whereas the right graph shows the separated graphs.

-* At the beginning of the game (top), the graph is ordered with same structures.
+* At the beginning of the game (top), the graph is ordered with same structures with equally distributed edges.

-* In the middle of the game (bottom), trained graphs have different structures.
+* In the middle of the game (bottom), shared graph one shows the same team chases one of the opponent agents.
+In the separated graph, all agents are evenly chasing to each other.

 ## TODO